2023 Bryansk school shooting

-On December 7, 2023, a mass shooting occurred at Bryansk school in Bryansk, Bryansk Oblast, Russia.
+On 7 December 2023, a mass shooting occurred at gymnasium in Bryansk, Russia.
 One student was killed and five others were wounded before the shooter, Alina Afanaskina, committed suicide.

 Shooting

-A message about a shooting at Gymnasium No. 5 was received by the city dispatch service at 9:15 Moscow time.
+A message about a shooting at Gymnasium No. 5 was received by the city dispatch service at 09:15 Moscow time.

 Afanaskina hid a Bekas-3 shotgun belonging to her father in a paper tube and had a knife tucked into her right boot while walking to school.
 She entered a biology classroom on the fourth floor and fired several shots.
 The shooting resulted in two fatalities, including the perpetrator, and five injuries.
 One of the injured individuals was in serious condition, while the other four sustained moderate injuries.
 Following the incident, the remaining students were promptly evacuated, and arrangements were made for them to return home.

 The only deceased victim was identified as fourteen-year-old Maria Nesmachnaya, the shooter's classmate.
 The girls grew up in the same neighborhood and attended each other's birthday parties a year before the attack.

 Afanaskina had a twin sister who was present in the classroom at the time of the incident.
 Both sisters arrived at the school together, although investigators have suggested that the twin may not have been aware of Alina's plans.